 Cities and towns across the United States host Memorial Day parades each year, often incorporating military personnel and members of veterans’ organizations.
 Some of the largest parades take place in Chicago, New York and Washington, D.C.

 Americans also observe Memorial Day by visiting cemeteries and memorials.
+Some people wear a red poppy in remembrance of those fallen in war—a tradition that began with a World War I poem.
 On a less somber note, many people take weekend trips or throw parties and barbecues on the holiday, perhaps because it unofficially marks the beginning of summer.